SIVAPRIAN/secret_dairy-/README.md

 # 🔐 Secure System Locker

-Secure System Locker is a **client-side encrypted vault and diary application** built using **React, TypeScript, and Vite**.
+Secure System Locker is a **secure vault and diary application** developed using **React, TypeScript, and Vite**.
-The project focuses on **local encryption, offline-first security**, and protected access to sensitive user data.
+The project is designed with a strong focus on **client-side security**, **local encryption**, and **privacy-first data handling**.

+All sensitive content is processed and protected locally, ensuring user data is never exposed unnecessarily.

 ---

+## 🎯 Project Objectives

+- Implement secure storage using encryption techniques
+- Design a protected vault-style application
+- Practice cybersecurity-aware frontend development
+- Build an offline-first secure system
+- Follow modular and scalable React architecture

+---

 ## ✨ Features

-- 🔐 Client-side encryption (data encrypted locally)
+- 🔐 Client-side encryption for sensitive data
-- 📓 Secure diary / vault system
+- 📓 Secure diary / vault for private entries
-- 📴 Core functionality works **offline**
+- 📴 Works offline for core functionality
-- 🧠 Optional AI integration (Gemini API)
+- 🔑 Password-based access protection
-- 🧩 Modular and clean React architecture
+- 🧩 Clean and modular component structure
-- ⚡ Fast development using Vite
+- ⚡ Fast and lightweight using Vite

 ---